hermesdj/seat-calendar/README.md

 * Sync with discord event and sync discord event participants to the calendar op (only work for main characters)
 * Auto sync paps from fleet members ingame every 15 minutes (only if the fleet commander is registered on SeAT and his token is working)
-* Doctrine support if you install https://github.com/hermesdj/seat-fitting/releases
+* Doctrine support if you install https://github.com/hermesdj/seat-fitting/releases.
+Since 1.0.6, the plugin also supports the official version https://github.com/eveseat-plugins/seat-fitting 5.0.8+

 # Known limitations